vpenades/UberFactory/src/Epsylon.UberFactory.Editor/Readme.md

 - for both the Editor and the CLI tool, add Win7 shell extensions to display the progress bar in the taskbar icon.

-- The expander control uses two triangles (empty and filled) for collapsing and expanding; it could be better to use the classic maximize and minimize icons in the title bar.

 - Preview could have a tooltip, telling if there's something to preview, and the kind of Object to preview; an image, a 3d model, etc